Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Introduction

-\section{Introduction}
+\section{{Introduction}}

-In the absence of external symmetries, a topological phase of matter is characterised by a local, gapped, quantum many-body Hamiltonian whose effective (infra-red) field theory is described by a topological quantum field theory (TQFT) \cite{Fradkin,Nayak,williamson2016hamiltonian,Wangtqc} and therefore is diffeomorphism invariant.
-Consequently, topological phases of matter are insensitive to local perturbations in the sense that the amplitudes of physical processes are global topological invariants.
-It is this latter property which makes topological phases of matter a promising candidate for the implementation of fault tolerant quantum computing \cite{Wangtqc,pachos2012introduction,kitaev2003fault,Nayak}.
+In the absence of external symmetries, a topological phase of matter is characterised by a local, gapped, quantum many-body Hamiltonian whose effective (infra-red) field theory is described by a topological quantum field theory (TQFT) \cite{Fradkin,Nayak,williamson2016hamiltonian,Wangtqc}.
+A {topological phase} is therefore diffeomorphism invariant, and thus insensitive to local perturbations in the sense that the amplitudes of physical processes are global topological invariants.
+It is this latter property which makes {topological phases of matter} candidates for the implementation of fault tolerant quantum computing \cite{Wangtqc,pachos2012introduction,kitaev2003fault,Nayak}.

 Due to a lack of local observables, experimentally distinguishing different topological phases can be a difficult task from a microscopic point of view.
 Instead the characterising properties of topological phases are most efficiently described by their emergent behaviours.
-Signatures for the presence of topological order include ground state degeneracies which depend on the spatial topology of the material in question \cite{wen1990ground,kapustin2014ground}, universal negative corrections to the entanglement entropy \cite{KitaevPreskill,HammaZanardi,LevinWen} and the presence of stable topological excitations which provide non-trivial representations of their respective motion groups \cite{kong2014braided,kadar2016local}, ie. braid group for point particles (anyons) in 2+1D \cite{Nayak} and the loop braid group in 3+1D \cite{WalkerWang}.
+Signatures for the presence of topological order include ground state degeneracies which depend on the spatial topology of the material in question \cite{wen1990ground,kapustin2014ground}, universal negative corrections to the entanglement entropy \cite{KitaevPreskill,HammaZanardi,LevinWen} and the presence of stable topological excitations which provide non-trivial representations of their respective motion groups \cite{kong2014braided,kadar2016local}.
+This means the braid group for point particles (anyons) in 2+1D \cite{Nayak} and the loop braid group for loop excitations in 3+1D \cite{WalkerWang}.